Expert Testifies About the Right to Overthrow Government

 This series of statements is significant for many reasons.
-To begin with, the Cato Institute carries a lot of weight, and their interpretation of policy is often listened to with a keen ear by people both inside and outside of government.
-The Cato Institute publishes numerous policy studies, briefing papers, periodicals, and books, but also peer-reviewed academic journals such as the Cato Journal, and Regulation.
-Second, Mr. Cannon is, by all means, an “expert” having served as a domestic policy analyst for the U.S. Senate Republican Policy Committee, where he advised the Senate leadership on health, education, labor, welfare, and the Second Amendment.
-He is also highly educated having achieved his master’s degrees in economics (M.A.) and law & economics (J.M.) from George Mason University.
-The point is that these words are probably not just opinion, but instead, highly researched positions based on peer-reviewed information.
+To begin with, the Cato Institute carries a lot of weight, and their policy interpretation is often listened to with a keen ear by people inside and outside of government.
+The Cato Institute publishes numerous policy studies, briefing papers, periodicals, books, and peer-reviewed academic journals such as the Cato Journal and Regulation.
+Second, Mr. Cannon is, by all means, an “expert,” having served as a domestic policy analyst for the U.S. Senate Republican Policy Committee, where he advised the Senate leadership on health, education, labor, welfare, and the Second Amendment.
+He is also highly educated, having achieved his master’s degrees in economics (M.A.) and law & economics (J.M.) from George Mason University.
+The point is that these words are probably not just opinions but highly researched positions based on peer-reviewed information.

-The congressional committee hearing in question was about the constitutional limits imposed on the presidency and the implications of President Barack Obama’s disregard for implementing the Affordable Care Act as written.
-The President’s behavior is potentially grave as Mr. Cannon so eloquently demonstrated.
-However, it is probably a good idea to look at the points within his statement individually because what Mr. Cannon is stating is extremely significant on numerous levels.
+The congressional committee hearing was about the constitutional limits imposed on the presidency and the implications of President Barack Obama’s disregard for implementing the Affordable Care Act as written.
+The President’s behavior is potentially grave, as Mr. Cannon so eloquently demonstrated.
+However, looking at the points within his statement individually is probably a good idea because what Mr. Cannon is stating is extremely significant on numerous levels.

-Of course, the strength of the republican form of government relies on the people involved and requires that the people actually know what is going on.
-For that matter, the president swore an oath to uphold and defend the Constitution, but we have yet to actually see this in practice.
-This may be what Mr. Cannon is alluding to when he stated: “that it is a very very dangerous sort of thing for the president to do, to wantonly ignore the laws and to try to impose obligation upon people that the legislature did not approve.”
+Of course, the strength of the republican form of government relies on the people involved and requires that the people know what is going on.
+For that matter, the President swore an oath to uphold and defend the Constitution, but we have yet to see this in practice.
+This may be what Mr. Cannon was alluding to when he stated: “that it is a very very dangerous sort of thing for the president to do, to wantonly ignore the laws and to try to impose obligation upon people that the legislature did not approve.”

-This is important for everyone to pay attention to for a couple of pointed reasons.
-First, this is sworn testimony from a highly respected source, talking about willful revolution due to abandonment of Constitutional principles.
+This is important for everyone to pay attention to for several reasons.
+First, this is a sworn testimony from a highly respected source, talking about willful revolution due to the abandonment of Constitutional principles.
 Second, it is true!

-There are some news outlets who are already taking the words of Mr. Cannon and either smearing them or confusing them.
+Some news outlets are already taking the words of Mr. Cannon and either smearing them or confusing them.
 Be careful what you allow yourself to interpret.
-His statements today are by all means Constitutional, and they are reiterated by some of the most highly respected leaders in American history.
-What the public needs to understand is that fundamentally speaking; the conversation is being brought up and considered.
-This also means that the federal government (though more than likely already have) will be making contingency plans accordingly in an effort to ensure the continuity of government if such events occur.
+His statements today are constitutional, reiterated by some of the most highly respected leaders in American history.
+The public needs to understand that the conversation is being brought up and considered.
+This also means that the federal government (though more than likely already has) will be making contingency plans accordingly to ensure government continuity if such events occur.